AjinkyaBhave/CarND_P5_DetectVehicles/writeup_report.md

 ![Vehicle Detection Pipeline][image7]

 The first row shows the bounding boxes detected.
-However, there is no vehicle detected because the heatmap threshold is calculated over multiple frames.
+However, there is no vehicle detected because the heatmap threshold is not reached yet, since it is calculated over multiple frames.
 So there is no detection in the first frame.
 The second row shows the output after three frames.
 The two vehicles are now detected and the heatmap correspondingly shows the region of the accumulated detections over previous frames.
-The third row shows the stable detection state, where the heatmap is now maximised and the two vehicles are strongly detected.
+The third row shows the final frame in the series. where the heatmap is now maximised, and the two vehicles are strongly detected.
 Notice that the bounding box of the white car is now more accurate compared to the previous row because of added information over the previous time steps.

 ---